Popkang/GRC-The-Auditors-Tea/README.md

 1. **Inadequate Access Control Implementation:**
    - **Impact:** Unauthorized access or insufficient access controls may compromise sensitive data.
    - **Mitigation:** Implement and regularly review robust access control mechanisms, ensuring proper authentication and authorization processes.

+2. **Inadequate Policies, Procedures, and SSP documentation:**
+   - **Impact:** This WILL result in atleast a "low" finding and SSP deferential that will be documented on the RET (Risk Exposure Table)
+   - **Mitigation:** Hire COMPETENT technical writers who will use the NIST 800-53 guidelines as a documentation bible when crafting documentation.
+Always REVIEW, REVIEW, REVIEW.
+A good FedRAMP auditor will review the SSP and cross reference that with the policy and procedure documentation.
+For example, if you store your documentation in a secured Google Drive folder, and that is documented in your SSP, but in your Policies and Procedures, it says they are stored in JIRA...
+THAT IS A FINDING!

 #### Best Practice
 1. **Role-Based Access Control (RBAC) Implementation:**
    - **Benefits:** Adopt RBAC to ensure users have the necessary access privileges based on their roles, reducing the risk of unauthorized access.

+2. **Hire a Consultant**
+   - FedRAMP is a daunting task fraught with dry and sometimes cryptic reference materials that unless you worked in government your whole life, are hard to understand.
+Hire a consultant who knows EXACTLY what auditors looking for and what FedRAMP PMO cares about.

 ### Audit and Accountability (AU)